fnando/keyring-node/README.md

 One tricky aspect of encryption is looking up records by known secret.
 To solve this problem, you can generate SHA1 digests for strings that are encrypted and save them to the database.

 `keyring` detects the presence of `<attribute>_digest` columns and update them accordingly with a SHA1 digest that can be used for unique indexing or searching.
+You don't have to use a hashing salt, but it's highly recommended; this way you can avoid leaking your users' info via rainbow tables.

 ```js
 // A utility function to generate SHA1s out of strings.